- We are humans, conscious, alive.

 - How do we maintain consciousness?

-- We reduce the chances of civilization-ending phenomena:
+- We reduce the chances of civilization ending phenomena

 - Bio virus

-- Nuclear war
+- Nuclear War

 - Environmental disaster

-- Astronomical disaster
+- Cosmic disaster

-- We reduce the chances of civilization-ending phenomena:
+- We reduce the chances of civilization ending phenomena

 - Power systems and energy storage